 If the Requested Probe Response Type field in the NDP Probe Request frame is set to 0, the responding AP with dot11ShortProbeResponseOptionImplemented equal to true shall respond with a Short Probe Response frame.
-Otherwise it shall respond with a Probe Response frame.(#2826)(Ed) When an AP responds with a (short) Probe Response frame, it shall perform the Basic Access procedure as defined in 9.3.4.2.
+Otherwise, the AP that responds to an NDP Probe Request shall transmit a Probe Response frame.(#2826)(Ed) When an AP responds with a (short) Probe Response frame, it shall perform the Basic Access procedure as defined in 9.3.4.2.
 Because a NDP Probe Request frame does not have a MAC Address of STA requesting a NDP Probing, the RA address of the (Short) Probe Response frame shall be broadcast.(#1396)